mattwoodley/7dtd-modlets/better-vanilla-attachments/README.md

 Bipod

 - Reduce spread by 30% at the hip.
 Additional reduction of 30% when walking or crouching
-- Whilst idle, (not moving) vertical recoil is reduced to 20% and horizontal recoil to 0 (still wavers a little)
+- Whilst idle (not moving), vertical recoil is reduced to 20% and horizontal recoil to 0

 Laser Sight